This risk, associated with a heavily shorted stock, could destroy your account!

 How to avoid short squeeze

 To avoid a short squeeze, one is supposed to do a few things.
+However, it is necessary to know that there are also some methods to detect and exploit these squeeze situations.

 Avoid trading small caps